-The Canadian energy sector is governed by both federal and provincial laws.
-At the federal level, the Canadian Energy Regulator regulates matters that transcend provincial boundaries and provides advice to the Government of Canada on national energy issues.
+The Canadian energy sector is governed by both federal and provincial or territorial laws.
+At the federal level, the newly-rebranded Canadian Energy Regulator regulates matters that transcend provincial boundaries and provides advice to the Government of Canada on national energy issues.
 It has been given a mandate to study and keep under review a broad range of energy-related matters under federal jurisdiction, including the production, transmission, distribution and sale of energy, and sources of energy, both in and outside Canada.

 Thus, the Canadian Energy Regulator regulates the construction and operation of interprovincial and international pipelines, international electricity transmission lines and designated interprovincial electricity transmission lines; it deals with traffic, tolls and tariffs for the pipelines within its jurisdiction; and it grants approval for the export and import of oil and natural gas and the export of electricity.
-Deference to social licence, including Aboriginal and environmental constituencies, and a shifting focus towards decarbonization have resulted in significant challenges to Canada's oil and gas sector and related infrastructure development.
+Deference to social licence, a shifting focus towards ESG criteria, i.e. environmental, social, governance, and the ensuing changes in public policy in recent years have resulted in significant challenges to Canada's oil and gas sector and related infrastructure development.
+The construction of major pipeline projects for export, whether to the United States or elsewhere, has been very controversial and many projects have stalled or been abandoned.
+The impact of the recent election in the United States on future energy policy and development remains to be seen.